xianwew/Microservice-E-Commerce-FullStack/README.md

 - **Scalability**:

-  - With Redis Sentinel, the architecture can easily scale to accommodate additional read replicas, further distributing the load and improving performance.**
+  - With Redis Sentinel, the architecture can easily scale to accommodate additional read replicas, further distributing the load and improving performance.

-#### **Summary**
+#### Summary

-# The Redis Sentinel setup provides a robust and high-performing caching solution for the e-commerce application.
-Key benefits include:* **High Availability**: Automatic failover and continuous monitoring ensure that the Redis service remains available even during failures.
+The Redis Sentinel setup provides a robust and high-performing caching solution for the e-commerce application.
+Key benefits include:

+- **High Availability**: Automatic failover and continuous monitoring ensure that the Redis service remains available even during failures.

-* **Improved Performance**: Caching frequently accessed data, especially search query results, reduces database load and speeds up response times, with critical function execution time reduced from 12ms to 2ms.
+- **Improved Performance**: Caching frequently accessed data, especially search query results, reduces database load and speeds up response times, with critical function execution time reduced from 12ms to 2ms.

-* **Reliability**: The use of Redis Sentinels for monitoring and failover enhances the reliability of the caching layer.
+- **Reliability**: The use of Redis Sentinels for monitoring and failover enhances the reliability of the caching layer.

-* **Efficient Read and Write Operations**: Load balancing between master and slave instances ensures efficient handling of read and write operations.These features collectively enhance the stability, performance, and reliability of the e-commerce application, providing a seamless and efficient user experience.
+- **Efficient Read and Write Operations**: Load balancing between master and slave instances ensures efficient handling of read and write operations.

+These features collectively enhance the stability, performance, and reliability of the e-commerce application, providing a seamless and efficient user experience.

 # NGINX as Reverse Proxy